 As a safari specialist of 25 years, I find it a curious question as it is a bit like asking how much a car costs.
 It’s the classic how long is a piece of string question!
-But I do understand the need for the question.
+But I do understand the need for the question and the answer.
 A safari is probably the most expensive form of holiday or vacation.
 So it is natural to check that you can afford it before really starting to dream and plan.

 But as with cars, clothes and houses, there is no “one size fits all’’.
 So this article first looks some typical safari costs per night by season and by standard/mode of safari.
 And then we try to explain why.
 The aim is for you to be able to make an informed choice when deciding how much you would like to spend on your Kenya safari.